Think global for IELTS Speaking Part 3 success

 - Don’t panic if the examiner interrupts you.
 This can actually be a good thing. in section 3, the examiner wants to push you as much as possible to discover what you are capable of.
 If they interrupt you it could be that you are speaking on a personal level OR it could be that they feel you have answered the question sufficiently and it’s time to move on OR it could be that they want you to give more details about something you said OR it could be something totally different!
 DO NOT PANIC.
 Just listen to the new question and answer it as best you can.

-So, to recap students who do best in Part 3 are those who can take it from the person to the global.
+So, to recap students who do best in this part of the test are those who can take it from the person to the global.
 And don’t worry if the examiner interrupts you – it probably means that they want to challenge you!
-Good luck! 🚀
+Good luck!
+Let me know f these tips helped you to IELTS Speaking Part 3 success 🚀